The date of this recording session

 From Tupelo' set, where on all previous releases

 the intro was clipped.
 How FTD did this was to use a small part from Good Rockin' Tonight to reconstruct the intro of Just Because.
+The same edit was also used on 'The Complete Works 1953-1955' by MRS.

 In Ernst Jørgensen's 'A Life